acharyasaagar/starter/decisions/001-why-this-starter.md

 # Why This Starter

-This starter provides a well-documented foundation built around my own learnings, opinions, and preferences, designed to be reused across many future TypeScript projects.
-It acts as a personal go-to starting point for new work—whether personal, hobby, or exploratory—so each project begins with a familiar, consistent architecture instead of rethinking structure from scratch.
+This starter should serve as a reusable base for typescript projects.
+Its built around my own learnings, opinions, and preferences.
+It will act as a personal go-to starting point for new work—whether personal, hobby, or exploratory—so each project begins with a familiar, consistent architecture instead of rethinking structure from scratch.

 # What this starter should achieve